Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

-It is essential to use cold ingredients for this step and if necessary, to cool the icing bag for a while before you get creative.
+It is essential to use cold ingredients for this step and cool the icing bag for a while before you get creative.
 Whipped cream works better if it is well refrigerated.

 When you are happy with the results, place the cake in the fridge for a few hours.
-If you can, wait until next day to cut it (I can’t and I won’t!)
+If you can, wait until the next day to cut it (I can’t, and I won’t!)

 Your apple cake is ready, and the house is filled with the scent of Christmas, no matter the season.
 Make yourself a nice cup of coffee (even better, a cappuccino!) and savour a slice.